 "If companies profits from the data generated by cities and their inhabitants shouldn’t the community reap a share?”
 A. Townsend - Smart Cities

-Extending public control of data produced by cities and communities could potentially drive the creation of new viable business models supporting the development of local networks and economies.
-“Antenna” is a design exploration of 'speculative hacking' as a participatory tool to open up sensitive infrastructures such as mobile cell towers and reveal their content for design and discussion without causing disruption.
-Data from the antennas' use the active and passive production of mobile apps are revealed and materialised as a way to trigger a dialogue and speculate about service innovation possibilities and potential consequences that this technological opportunity might conceal.
+Extending public control over the data produced by cities and communities could potentially foster the creation of new kinds services and local economies.
+It is to explore and articulate this possibility that I crafted Antenna: a fictional tool to hack into sensitive infrastructures, such as mobile networks, and "reveal" their content for design and discussion.
+Local data and information from the mobile network are visualised as a way to trigger a dialogue and speculate about opportunities for service innovations as well as the potential consequences that these kinds of technologies might conceal.

 More informations and reflections about Antenna are available here